 - The SHC evaluation begins with a telehealth visit with a medical provider.
 If the medical provider determines you need to be tested, they will advise you to come into the SHC.
 Tests are administered on-site and results are generally available within 48-72 hours.
 You should self-isolate while awaiting test results.

 - Self-isolate for 10 days from the start of symptoms.
 Follow these CDC instructions on what it means to self-isolate.
-For those who have been in close contact with someone who tested positive, they must self-isolate for 14 days from the last time they saw this person.
+For those who have been in close contact with someone who tested positive, they must self-quarantine for 10 days from the last time they saw this person.

 - Students: If you need to miss class due to illness or to being in close contact with someone who tested positive, notify your instructors.
 If you are too ill to notify your instructors individually, you may contact the Student Emergency Services Office within the Dean of Students Office at 512-245-2124, and they can notify all your instructors on your behalf.
 To use this service through the DOS Office, please be prepared to share documentation from your healthcare provider.
 If you are a student who is also employed by Texas State, notify your supervisor as well.

 - If you test positive for COVID-19 at the SHC, you will receive instructions from the SHC about isolation.
 People who test positive must self-isolate for 10 days from the start of symptoms.
 Do not return to class or your university workplace until completing your isolation period, and until you are fever-free for 24 hours without fever-reducing medication, and your symptoms, including respiratory symptoms such as coughing and shortness of breath, have improved.